 - Shrinking Violet: She usually stays on the sidelines and tries not to get involved with stuff like prom and big parties.
 It's reinforced since the seemingly only time she went out to cut loose resulted in her pregnancy via a one-night stand.

 - Teen Pregnancy: She got pregnant shortly before everyone was taken to New Ham.

-A religious girl from the town and a friend of the Pressman family.
-She tries to keep religion going as a form of give everyone hope.
+A Christian girl from the town and a friend of the Pressman family.
+She tries to keep religion going as a form of giving everyone hope.

 - Brainy Brunette: She's not one of the town's science experts, but she's very clever and logical when it comes to issues the town faces.

 - Beware the Nice Ones: A milder version, but it still applies.
 Helena's very calm, composed, sweet and mild-mannered.
 But she knows how to shoot a gun and even stood up to Campbell when he came to her house looking for Elle, where she tells Campbell to 'Fuck off' and that he's 'not welcome here [at her home]'.
 And she wasn't there when Sam told Allie and the rest of her friends what Campbell's capable of, so it goes to show just how brave she is as well.
 The audience also learns that she knows how to use a gun because her dad taught her.

 - The Heart: Shes considered the moral center of the town, and tends to be a voice of compassion and mercy.
 It's for this reason that Allie calls on her to act as Dewey's lawyer and later moderate the mayoral debate.

 - Let's Wait a While: She insists on not having sexual intercourse with Luke because she's saving herself for marriage.
 Downplayed in that she's fine giving him oral sex, and they end up only waiting until their engagement.

 - Nice Girl: While occasionally haughty and direct, she is compassionate towards almost everybody.